AcadIMAT

 Sports & Canteen Facilities

 Sporting activities & facilities are based on something called the CUS Roma.
-There are a wide range of sports and classes available.
-There is an annual fee of around €180 Euro which gives you insurance for these activities and grants you access to different facilities such as swimming pools, tennis courts, football/basketball fields etc.
+There is a wide range of sports and classes available.
+With an annual fee of around €180 EUR you can obtain an insurance for these activities and access to different facilities such as swimming pools, tennis courts, football and basketball fields.

-The canteen facilities in La Sapienza range from cafes, to restaurants to what are called Mensa (cafeterias).
-Meals are incredibly reasonably priced and can be reduced to €2 Euro or even €0 for a full meal which will include a main dish, a side, a salad and a drink depending on students income.
+The canteen facilities at Sapienza University range from cafes, to restaurants to what is called “mensa” (cafeteria).
+Meals are incredibly reasonably priced and can be reduced to €2 EUR or even €0 EUR for a full meal which will include a main dish, a side, a salad and a drink depending on students income.

-The teaching facilities in La Sapienza are pretty standard for a medical school.
-There are anatomy labs with models, virtual tables and microscopes, as well as skill labs that have dummies to learn basic life support, catheterisation NG tube insertion etc. The lecture halls are terrible in 1st year, but become amazing in the following years.
+The teaching facilities at Sapienza University are pretty standard for a medical school.
+There are anatomy labs with models, virtual tables and microscopes, as well as skill labs that have dummies to learn basic life support, catheterisation, and NG tube insertion.
+The lecture halls are terrible in 1st year, but become amazing in the following years.

 Libraries